Sole proprietorship tax essentials

 Are you wondering what the steps are for filing taxes as a sole proprietorship?
 Learn as we walk through how to file taxes as a sole proprietorship:

 First, the income generated from your sole proprietorship is taxed as your personal income.
-As such, you should report profit or loss of your business on a Schedule C to calculate and report your business’ taxable income.
+As such, you should report profit or loss of your business on a Schedule C. Then calculate and report your business’ taxable income.
 This schedule helps you calculate your total income using this basic formula:

 - Total Business Income – Business Expenses = Taxable Business Income

-Second, the final amount on your Schedule C transfers to your individual tax return, reported on Form 1040.
+Second, the final amount on your Schedule C (part of Form 1040) transfers to your individual tax return, reported on Schedule 1.
 This form reports your personal income passed through from your sole proprietorship.
 Include your taxable business income on this form.
 You’ll also use information from Schedule C to calculate self-employment taxes on Schedule SE.